TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/DebuggingTypo3/Index.rst

 ::

    xdebug.remote_enable = 1
-   xdebug.remote_host = <your ip adress or hostname>
+   xdebug.remote_host = localhost
    xdebug.max_nesting_level = 1000

+You should also configure the port (xdebug.remote_port) if that should differ from the default (9000).

-Remember to restart your Webserver / php-fpm after you made your changes.
+Remember to restart your Webserver / php-fpm / Docker after you made your changes.

 Install Plugin
 --------------